-This course of instruction will cover basic safety for pressures, temperatures, and refrigerants, basic laws of physics and cooling theory, terms, definitions, air conditioning cycles, component operations, mechanical and electrical diagrams, standard and high efficiency air conditioning systems.
+6.0 Quarter Credits This course of instruction will cover basic safety for pressures, temperatures, and refrigerants, basic laws of physics and cooling theory, terms, definitions, air conditioning cycles, component operations, mechanical and electrical diagrams, standard and high efficiency air conditioning systems.
 Pressure/temperature charts, refrigerant piping specifications and installation will also be covered.
 Usages of various tools are covered.
-Structured lab projects allow students to learn industry-approved diagnostics, service, and repair procedures.
+Structured lab projects allow students to learn industry-approved diagnostics, service and repair procedures.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
 Lecture hours: 40.
 Lab hours: 40.
-Other Hours: 0.0.
+Outside hours: 20.